-As a result of its 2022 annual review, the Human Resources Committee decided not to make any changes to the compensation peer group, except to remove Alexion Pharmaceuticals, Inc., as it was acquired in July 2021 by AstraZeneca.
+In 2023, as part of its annual review of the compensation peer group, the Human Resources Committee reviewed the above companies and decided not to make any changes.
 The Human Resources Committee believes this group continues to provide a robust number of peer companies and a good balance of companies of similar size and scope across the various industries in which Zoetis competes for talent.
+This same

-This 15-company peer group will be used by the Human Resources Committee in making 2023 compensation decisions.
+15-company peer group will be used by the Human Resources Committee in making 2024 executive compensation decisions.